pcalg/petl_examples/README.md

-# petl_examples
+# python ETL Examples

-some examples on how to use petl library
+Some examples on how to use ETL with the petl library and pandas.